pickr02/cumbria-moths/core/docs/docs-admin-site.md

 In code, this would translate to a collection of two nav items, each with a *caption* and *page* property.

 ## Site banner options
+These options are used to tailor the overall look of the site banner.
 - **name**: specifies the name of the atlas website which is displayed in the site banner.
 Example:
   - `name: Shropshire Earthworm Atlas`
 - **header-background-colour**: specifies the background colour of the website banner.
 Will accept any of the colour formats know to HTML.
 Examples: